roquebuarquejr/fun-flags/README.md

 # About
 This is a sample project to try the Google Architecture Components, here you will find an example of unidirecdional data flow implementation using coroutines flow.
-The project is cover by uinit tests using JUnit + Mockito and integration tests using espresso.
+The project is cover by uinit tests using JUnit + Mockito and integration tests using espresso(tests in progress...).

 # Project Overview
 The project is consuming the https://restcountries.eu/ free api and contain the bellow use cases